pgj/mirage-kfreebsd/README.md

 the corresponding packages, while `mirage-platform` implements the internals of the `OS` module.

-They can be installed with a single command (as root):
+Each of them can be installed from its directory with a single command (as root):

     # make KAMLROOT=/usr/local/okaml install clean